Most Common Bike Accident Injuries

 There are a few things that you can check for following an accident if you don’t feel like something is wrong:

-- If you hit your head, it’s a good idea to have it checked out.
+- Get Checked Out.
+If you hit your head, it’s a good idea to have it checked out.
 Head injuries are something that most people ignore, but they’ve very serious.
 Your brain could be bleeding and you didn’t even know it.
 Signs of a head injury may include loss of consciousness, confusion, vision changes and a cracked helmet.
 When your helmet has a crack, this is a good indicator that you’ve been involved in a rather serious accident.

 - Breathe.
 There’s a risk that you broke your ribs or punctured a lung.
 A lot of people assume there’s nothing that can be done in these cases, so they ignore medical treatment.
 This is a big no-no. What you should do is contact medical emergency services if you have any trouble breathing.
 The general rule of thumb is to take a very deep breath.
 If you feel any pain when breathing in deeply, this demands a visit to the emergency room.
 A cracked rib, while it may seem minor, can puncture your lung, which is a serious issue.